Video shows American police officer kneeling on neck of black man who died

 A black man who died in police custody in Minneapolis was seen on a bystander's video pleading that he could not breathe as a white officer knelt on his neck during the arrest.

 The officer kept his knee there for several minutes after the man stopped moving.

-The death Monday night after a struggle with officers was under investigation by the FBI and state law enforcement authorities.
+Four officers were fired after the death on Monday night after a struggle with officers and the incident was under investigation by the FBI and state law enforcement authorities.

 It drew comparisons to the case of Eric Garner, an unarmed black man who died in 2014 in New York after he was placed in a chokehold by police and pleaded for his life, saying he could not breathe.

 Minneapolis Mayor Jacob Frey apologised to the black community Tuesday in a post on his Facebook page.